 Access these exciting speaker presentations and more when you register to join us March 13-22 for the 2020 SXSW Conference & Festivals in Austin, TX.
 Attendees will receive primary access to programming associated with their badge type while also enjoying secondary entry to most other SXSW events.
 Save $375 when you register through November 22.
 Book your stay with SXSW Housing & Travel for the best available rates and locations.

-Get to know the latest round of speaker additions below – add events to your SXSW Schedule and take a deeper dive into the 22 programming tracks, covering Interactive, Film, Music, and Convergence topics, associated with each Conference session.
-Stay tuned for more programming announcements throughout the 2020 SXSW season.
+Get to know the latest round of speaker additions below from across the 22 programming tracks of the SXSW Conference, covering Interactive, Film, Music, and Convergence topics, associated with each Conference session.
+Stay tuned for more programming announcements throughout the 2020 season.

 Erin Lee Carr (Film Keynote) – Named one of the “30 Under 30” most influential people in media by Forbes, Erin Lee Carr is a director, producer, and writer.
 Carr’s projects include the USA gymnastics scandal documentary At the Heart of Gold, and SXSW Film Festival premiere I Love You: Now Die, on the Michelle Carter murder-by-texting trial, both made for HBO.
 Carr is also the author of the memoir All That You Leave Behind.